arnavk377/FirstFastPage/_posts/2022-11-04-nigth-museum.md

 Ceramics had many cool products to show at Night at the Museum.
 While creating the art may have been frustrating, the finished projects are very nice showpieces.

 ![]({{ site.baseurl }}/images/ceram2.jpg)

+# Project Ideas

+Night at the Museum is a great place for creativity.
+There were many fantastic works which could be used as inspiration.
+Some ideas for future projects could be an NFL stat tracker, a random image generator, or a website that classifies architecture of different cities or areas.